 - Apart from using your own power supply, you can also use Mini USB Adapter or Arduino NG board for connecting the Pad with the computer.

-Following figure shows the connection of the NG board with LilyPad.
+The following figure shows the connection of the Arduino UNO with LilyPad:

 Note: Don't forget to remove the ATmega8 or ATmega168 from the NG before connecting it with the LilyPad.
 You can use alligator clips and jumper wires for connecting the +, -, TX and RX tabs on the LilyPad with the corresponding pins on the NG board.